cjmartin/launchcalendar.org/_posts/2025-05-28-chang-zheng-3be-tianwen-2.md

     video_id: awTon7UA
 images: []
 ---
 China successfully launched the Tianwen-2 mission aboard a Chang Zheng 3B/E (Long March 3B/E) rocket from Launch Complex 2 at Xichang Satellite Launch Center on May 28, 2025, at 17:31 UTC.
-Tianwen-2 will rendezvous with the near-Earth asteroid 469219 Kamo‘oalewa (2016 HO3), conduct close observations, and collect and return over 100g of samples using touch-and-go and anchor-drilling methods by 2027.
-After returning the samples to Earth, the spacecraft will use Earth's gravity for a slingshot maneuver to reach comet 311P/PANSTARRS for a flyby around 2035.
-The mission tests new sampling methods, demonstrates advanced autonomous navigation, and carries eight scientific instruments and a sample return capsule.
-CASC confirmed mission success shortly after launch.
-This mission represents a significant step in China's planetary exploration program and scientific collaboration.
+This landmark mission—China's first asteroid sample-return and the 168th CZ-3B/E flight—will rendezvous with the near-Earth asteroid 469219 Kamo‘oalewa (2016 HO3), conduct close observations, and collect and return up to 1,000g of samples using touch-and-go and anchor-drilling methods by 2027.
+Following the sample return, the spacecraft will use Earth's gravity for a slingshot maneuver to reach comet 311P/PANSTARRS for a flyby around 2035.
+The mission is designed to study the formation and evolution of asteroids and the early solar system, carrying eight scientific instruments and a sample return capsule.
+CASC confirmed mission success soon after launch.
+This marks the first time the Long March 3B series has been used for a launch to escape Earth's orbit and highlights a significant step in China's planetary exploration program and international scientific collaboration.